 Me: “Then of course, why wouldn’t I take it?”

-My extremely excited singing internal voice: I’m going on a roadtrip in a little red convertible!
-I’m going to zip around the Route 66 in a little red convertible!
+My extremely excited singing internal voice: I’m going on a road trip in a little red convertible!
+I’m going to zip around Route 66 in a little red convertible!
 Hallelujah!

 This was the beginning of the Great Arizona Road Trip Adventure: take Route 66 to Arizona, head south to Yuma and the Mexican border, and then drive through the desert and back to Los Angeles.
 The plan for the evening was to drive to Hesperia and stay for the evening.
 I didn’t fancy adding an extra few hours to my Friday by trying to leave L.A. on a Friday morning.

 This first leg of the adventure involved me whipping through Hollywood with the top down in search of a Whole Foods so I could get snacks and water for the drive.
-I couldn’t help myself… when in Hollywood… be Californian: top down, sunglasses, flip flogs, daisy dukes, and a sweater.
+I couldn’t help myself… when in Hollywood… be Californian: top-down, sunglasses, flip flops, daisy dukes, and a sweater.
 I will say, however, I am more SF than LA.
 I won’t honk or scream at people… it’s all about moving with the flow.